MPalix86/elastic-box/README.md

 // Detect elements under a resizable area matching a specific CSS selector const elements = area.detectElementsUnderArea('default', '.wrapper');
 console.log(elements);

+// If no selector is specified, it will detect any visible element at the position
+// (uses the underlying detectPoint functionality) const visibleElements = area.detectElementsUnderArea('default');
+console.log(visibleElements);
 ```

 ## Complete Events Reference